MileHacker Logo

 • Ride-sharing apps like Uber or Cabify are generally not available or widely used in Arcos.

-• Taxis remain the main local alternative to walking for motorized transport.
+• Taxis remain the main local alternative to walking to motorized transport.

 • Licensed taxis are generally safe and regulated.
 Always ensure the meter is running.

-• For pre-arranged fixed-price transfers, confirm the destination and approximate fare before the ride.
+• For pre-arranged fixed-price transfers, confirm the destination and approximate fare ahead of the ride.

 • Taxis are readily available outside the Arcos de la Frontera bus station.